pmlewis/Annotations/AngularJS_for_NET.md

 Client routing however may have implications on deep linking in your app.
 The author recommends adding a "catch all" route that can accept any url with any parameters, and then passing that to your mini SPA controller with your default action as `defaults`.

+## Communicating with the Server ##

+This section focuses on making requests to your MVC app from Angular using AJAX.

+You'll want to create a service that gets passed to your controller, and that service will probably use the `$http` service to make AJAX calls to you MVC Action Methods.
+The author leverages `$q` for managing JavaScript Promises to your controller from your service that uses `$http`.

+Remember that if you're sending Json from your MVC Action Method and you're using JSON.NET, don't forget to implement a means of serializing your classes into camelCase to fit in with JS conventions.
+The author shows means to only allow GET requests to your Action Method when returning Json.

+For sending POST's to your server, create an Action method and decorate it with your `HttpPost` attribute.
+In your Angular view, if you are sending a "form", say with a button click, and you have a bunch of `<input>` tags decorated with `ng-model`, your button can use `ng-click` to call your Angular control's save method.
+Use `$http.post` to the route of your MVC action method, and pass you model data.

+After you send data with your AJAX call, you'll want to show something after it sends, whether the POST was successful or not to the user.
+Chain your post call with `success`, `error`, and `then` callbacks.
+With Angular, you can use `ng-show` directives to show sections of html based on conditions, like if you set a `$scope.error` value to true or false.

 ## Getting Ready for Prod - Using Grunt within Visual Studio ##

 * Must have Node and Grunt installed on the building machine in order to use Grunt